 Taiwan beat covid-19 and won friends.
-At the WHO, it’s fighting for a seat at the table.
+At the WHO, it’s still fighting for a seat at the table.

 In March, as the pandemic swept the world, Taiwan began plotting its own relief efforts while embarking on a diplomatic gambit to highlight its longtime exclusion from the WHO and other international bodies.

-Taiwanese leaders, including President Tsai Ing-wen and the foreign ministry, started promoting the hashtag #TaiwanCanHelp on Twitter.
+Taiwanese leaders, including President Tsai Ing-wen and the Foreign Ministry, started promoting the hashtag #TaiwanCanHelp on Twitter.
 That message resulted from debates among officials who considered less-assertive alternatives, such as #TaiwanCares, that would have de-emphasized Taiwan's exclusion from the WHO.

 "We cannot cure these disasters alone.
 We need to prepare for the pandemic together," said Wang Ting-yu, a lawmaker in the ruling Democratic Progressive Party.

 Taipei has found a willing partner in the United States.
-Taiwan's foreign ministry and the American Institute in Taiwan, the U.S. representative office, agreed in March to directly cooperate in research and development of tests, medicines and vaccines and to exchange medical supplies.
-The pact precipitated a rush of U.S.-Taiwan cooperation that has led to cabinet-level talks, including an April telephone call between Taiwan health minister Chen Shih-chung and U.S. Health and Human Services Secretary Alex Azar.
+Taiwan's Foreign Ministry and the American Institute in Taiwan, the U.S. representative office, agreed in March to directly cooperate in research and development of tests, medicines and vaccines and to exchange medical supplies.
+The pact precipitated a rush of U.S.-Taiwan cooperation that has led to cabinet-level talks, including an April telephone call between Taiwanese Health Minister Chen Shih-chung and U.S. Health and Human Services Secretary Alex Azar.

 "It's a rare opportunity for Taiwan," said Bonnie Glaser, director of the China Power Project at the Center for Strategic and International Studies.
 "Countries rarely pay attention to Taiwan and why it's successful.
 Why shouldn't Taiwan showcase its expertise?"

-My heartfelt thanks to our friends around the world for voicing your support for #Taiwan's inclusion in the @WHO.
-Taiwan has a wealth of experience & expertise to share with the world.
-The time is now for us to come together to fight this pandemic & achieve #HealthForAll. pic.twitter.com/u1n0ZdjyJB— 蔡英文 Tsai Ing-wen (@iingwen) May 8, 2020

-In March, President Trump signed the Taiwan Allies International Protection and Enhancement Initiative (TAIPEI) Act, a bill expressing U.S. support for Taiwan and its relationships with other countries.
-This month, Secretary of State Mike Pompeo called on countries to back Taiwan's participation as an observer at the assembly, and urged Tedros to extend the invitation.
-The WHO's lawyer said Monday the organization has "no mandate" to invite Taiwan as many member states have "divergent views" over its participation.
+In March, President Trump signed the Taiwan Allies International Protection and Enhancement Initiative Act, a bill expressing U.S. support for Taiwan and its relationships with other countries.
+This month, Secretary of State Mike Pompeo called on countries to back Taiwan's participation as an observer at the assembly and urged Tedros to extend the invitation.
+The WHO's lawyer said Monday that the organization has "no mandate" to invite Taiwan, as many member states have "divergent views" over its participation.

 The American Institute in Taiwan said in an email that China's objections to Taiwan's participation "deny the world access to Taiwan's considerable expertise on global health matters, and serve to reinforce [China's] reputation as undermining transparency and accountability."